-The Station also sub-leases a portion of its land for telecommunications use.
-The current lease commenced April 2014 and terminates April 2019.
-The agreement provides for four additional five-year renewal options to be held by the lessor.
+The Station also sub-leases a portion of its land for telecommunications use under an agreement which most recently expired in April 2019 that was subsequently renewed from May 2019 until April 2024.
+The agreement provides for three additional five-year renewal options to be held by the lessor.

-The Station sub-leases part of its land to a third-party under an agreement which most recently expired in July 2016 that was subsequently renewed from August 2016 until July 2021.
+The Station sub-leases part of its land to a third-party under an agreement which most recently expired in July 2016 that was subsequently renewed from August 2016 until July 2026.
+The agreement provides for six additional five-year renewal options.

-Rental income on such leases totaled \$462,106 and \$438,550, respectively, for the years ended September 30, 2020 and 2019.
+Rental income on such leases totaled \$450,244 and \$462,106, respectively, for the years ended September 30, 2021 and 2020.